handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-language-change-example.md

 ---
 title: Language change in Angular
 metaTitle: Language change - Angular Data Grid | Handsontable
-description: Change the default language of the right-click context menu from English to any of the built-in translations, by using the "language" property.
+description: Change the default language of the right-click context menu from English to any of the built-in translations, using the "language" property.
 permalink: /angular-language-change-example
 canonicalUrl: /angular-language-change-example
 ---